 SMTP Probe Services Probe Interval This is the interval of the SMTP probes probes.
 After each probe, the MonitorWare Agent 3.0 SMTP probe process goes "to sleep".
 This period is specified in milliseconds.
 Timeout Interval The amount of time (in milliseconds) the remote system is expected to answer in.
 If no response is received within this period, the SMTP probe fails and an event is generated.
 The default value of 1000 milliseconds is a proper value for most well connected networks.
 If the SMTP probe runs against a heavily loaded system and/or slow network link, the amount must be adjusted accordingly.
 Mailserver Either the IP address or resolvable host name of the SMTP server, the SMTP probe is to be run against.
+You can either use an IPv4, an IPv6 Address or a Hostname that resolves to an IPv4 or IPv6 Address.
 This system has been called "remote host" in the description above.
 Please note that specifying a host name can cause the SMTP probe to fail if DNS name resolution fails (for example due to a failing DNS server).
 To avoid this, specify an IP address.
 Port This port is to be probed.
 Please see your server's reference for the actual value to use.
 For example, mail servers typically listen to port 25.
 Also generate an event if SMTP Probe was successful When checked, an event is generated every time.
 If unchecked, it is generated only when the SMTP probe fails.
 The most common option is to leave it unchecked to catch events upon a failed SMTP probe.
 Syslog Facility The Syslog facility to be assigned to events created by this service.
 Most useful if the message is to forward to a Syslog server.
 Syslog Priority The Syslog priority to be assigned to events created by this service.
 Most useful if the message is to forward to a Syslog server.
 Resource ID The Resource ID to be assigned to events created by this service.
 Most useful if the message is to forward to a Syslog server.